mitotic/graphterm/docs/start.rst

 use the *terminal/export environment* menu option to set the Bash shell environment variables on the remote computer.
 This will allow some, but not all, of GraphTerm's features to work on the remote session.
 A more permanent solution involves the following three steps:

- - Start the local GraphTerm server using the ``--lc_export=pack`` or ``--lc_export=all`` options, which export the GraphTerm environment via the ``LC_*`` environment variables which are typically transmitted across SSH tunnels.
+ - Start the local GraphTerm server using the ``--lc_export=graphterm`` or ``--lc_export=telephone`` options, which export the GraphTerm environment via the ``LC_*`` environment variables which are typically transmitted across SSH tunnels.